ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_version`
     * Type: String
     * Default: "1.3"
-    * Effect: Controls the server's game version.
+    * Effect: Controls the server's game version as announced to the master server and returned in server info and status requests.
+Also, when using version 1.0, the maps `mp_rhine` and `mp_harbor` are not available via manymaps unless added as standalone maps (like other custom maps).
   * `sv_wwwDlDisconnectedMessages`
     * Type: Integer
     * Default: 1